wikimedia/pywikibot/README-conversion.txt

 this below) handles link parsing and interpretation that doesn't require access to the wiki server.

-A third syntax allows easy conversion from a Page object to an ImagePage or Category, or vice versa: e.g., Category(pageobj) converts a Page to a Category, as long as the page is in the category namespace.
+A third syntax allows easy conversion from a Page object to a FilePage or Category, or vice versa: e.g., Category(pageobj) converts a Page to a Category, as long as the page is in the category namespace.